framely/community/docs/articles/reservation/reservation-api.md

 - **Return**

-  If successful, this method returns a list of Resource objects.
+  If successful, this method returns a list of resources.
 If not found, it returns null.

   | Type | Description |
   |:-----|:------------|